 From SBS data, the table that detail sales by main customers is used and from this data, product distributive channels which have a significant impact in the total product price are defined.
 Another data source for the definition of product distributive channels is the sales books that show the enterprise trade linkages.
 The total output and import is distributed according to the ratios of the distributive channels for each group of products.
 By multiplying the trade margin ratio for a product in a specific distributive channel with total output and import of this channel, the trade margin for each distributive channel will be obtained.
-The total trade margin of distributive channels through which a product circulate is equal to total trade margin for this product.
+The total trade margin for this product.